 As large as the new Free Collection is, it still represents only a tiny fraction of the complete (massive) Stock library.
-So, the offer gets even better… Adobe also wants to give you US$50 worth of professional, high-resolution stock images right now.
-We’re talking about high-quality, curated photos, illustrations, vectors, graphics, templates, audio/music, 3D models and more from a vast collection of over 120 million assets to choose from…
+So, the offer gets even better… Adobe also wants to give you US$50 worth of professional, high-resolution paid stock assets right now.
+We’re talking about premium-quality, curated photos, illustrations, vectors, graphics, templates, audio/music, 3D models and more from an enormous library of over 260 million assets to choose from…

-No, really – they do!
-If you try out the new Adobe Stock (also known as Fotolia) now, Adobe will credit you with 10 superlative images you can download free within the next 30 days and use forever.
-You can select any of the 60,000,000+ different assets (try searching right now!), and jump-start your creative projects – or use for any purpose in virtually any project anywhere.
+How does this work?
+Well, if you try out the Adobe Stock paid plan, then they will credit you with 10 superlative images you can download free within the next 30 days and use forever.
+You can select any of the many millions of different assets (try searching right now!), and jump-start your creative projects – or use for any purpose in virtually any project anywhere.

 The standard license to use or edit this content is royalty-free and granted in perpetuity, without geographical restrictions or expiration dates.
-Adobe Stock works beautifully together with the CC apps (see demonstration below), but you don’t need a Creative Cloud membership or subscription to use it (not even the free level of CC), or even to be using Adobe software at all – because Stock can also work standalone.
+Adobe Stock works beautifully together with the Creative Cloud apps (see demonstration below), but you don’t need a paid membership or subscription to use it (not even the free level of CC), or even to be using Adobe software at all – because Stock can also work standalone.
 Either way, all you need in order to take advantage of this offer is an Adobe ID, which can be quickly created for free.

 Normally with Adobe Stock, single images are US$9.99 each – but you can get 10 photos to use on a Monthly basis for $49.99/month.
 With the Annual Plan, your price is discounted to $29.99/month – and as noted above, your first month is completely free if you sign up for this plan now: